Hidden Doors and Whimsical Wallpapers: A Sneak Peek

-Here’s a little sneak peek into one of our current projects.
-This one is coming to a close soon, and we wrote another post for this project last year when it was just getting started.
+Here’s a little sneak peek into one of our projects.
+This one has now come to a close and we wrote another post for this project when it was just getting started.
 With this large, beautiful property, it’s tricky to narrow our focus down and only talk about one aspect.
 There are so many exciting parts to focus on!

 However, there is one type of room that we don’t always have in London projects: a utility room.
 Our current client is lucky enough to have the space for one in her home.

 We completely re-jigged the ground floor layout of this property.
 We also extended it, which meant that we could provide the client with both a lovely pantry off the kitchen as well as a secret utility room leading out to the back garden.

 The door to the utility room is off of the entrance hall, however as a visitor to the house you wouldn’t even know it was there!
 We have cleverly hidden it using the fantastic Zoffany Arbour wallpaper in a beautiful indigo.
 (If you want to see another project where we put in a new room but did something different with the “hidden” door, check out this project.)

 Not only can wall coverings come in handy by hiding doors, they can also make a huge impact on the interest of the space.
 This particular hallway wall covering works beautifully with the paler blue diamond design of the floor tiles.